USAFA-Multi-Domain-Lab/METIS/METIS Setup Instructions (Windows Environment With GUI).md

 ```

 The front-end interface for METIS is a React App hosted by the web server.
-The React App must be built initially and after any updates (new releases) in order for the front-end interface to be accessible and up-to-date to web users.
+The React App must be built initially and after any updates (new releases) for the front-end interface to be accessible and up-to-date to web users.
 While in the METIS project directory, run the following command to build the React App:

 ```bash
 npm run build